kartoza/scanagroempresa-docker/README.md

 Ansible setup will generate `docker-compose.override.yml` which in turn contains services necessary for integration between services.

+If you don't use pycharm, you must run `make build`.

 `make up` command will start docker-compose service stack.
 Some of the services were available for you to interact with:

 1. `uwsgi` service contains GeoNode stack.